 This icing is great for attaching the seams of the house parts together.

-And it also does double duty to frost the outside area to add windows door and more.
+It also does double-duty frosting the outside area to add windows doors and more.
 It is very easy to pipe and work with.

 Let the icing dry until it has hardened.
 This could take several hours.
 Don’t rush the project.

-I love how easy it is to cover the roof area, making icicles and so much more.
+I love how easy it is to cover the roof area, make icicles and so much more.
 Plus, it tastes great if you decide to eat the gingerbread house.

 You want it to stay stuck together and this takes time.
 This is the beginning of this year’s Gingerbread house.
 See the whole tutorial here.